RasmusDahlJensen/LoL-Match-History/README.md

 Credits

 This project was built using the Riot API provided by Riot Games.
-The front-end was built with React and React Router, and the back-end was built with Node.js.
+The front-end was built with React.
 Dotenv was used to securely store the Riot API key.
-License

-This project is licensed under the MIT License.